yordisc/dotfiles.exe/README.md

 * [Repair Windows Image Offline](https://www.ubackup.com/es/windows-10/dism-offline-para-reparar-imagen.html)
 * [Repair Windows Online Image](https://www.compuhoy.com/como-usar-la-herramienta-de-comando-dism-para-reparar-la-imagen-de-windows-10/)
 * If the problem is in the hard drive, it is recommended to use [HDD Regenerator](https://www.mediafire.com/file/gamtcht4vwm1t2g/Herramientas+Reparacion+HDD.rar/file) and your password is: Tech
-* If there is a problem with drivers, [Driver Booster](https://www.tecnotutoshd.net/2020/07/driver-booster-pro-7.6.html)is recommended. and you can download [Here](https://mega.nz/file/HywiFIqa#E4Q4-fmg7eIUL7YfUwRBhdKpm-FmAn52qPE6tbMjC2M) in mega.
+* If there is a problem with drivers, [Driver Booster](https://www.tecnotutoshd.net/2020/07/driver-booster-pro-7.6.html) is recommended. and you can download [Here](https://mega.nz/file/HywiFIqa#E4Q4-fmg7eIUL7YfUwRBhdKpm-FmAn52qPE6tbMjC2M) in mega.

 ## :100: Resources used / Credits
 * [Files of Importance](https://mega.nz/folder/uMY20YQT#NXuvM7yBzPGCmHe9IbR4-w)